Library of the Russian Academy of Sciences: Library of the Academy of Sciences at the beginning of the 20th century.

 The beginning of the twentieth century. was marked for the academic library by an increase in the staff up to 18 people, an increase in the amount for the purchase of literature.
-An important role in organizing the life of the Library and strengthening its authority was played by its director A.A.
-Shakhmatov and Carl Salemann and specialist scientists V.I.
-Sreznevsky and Eduards Volters.

 On January 8, 1901, due to the dilapidated heating system, a fire broke out in the Library, during which more than 1,500 volumes of valuable publications were destroyed.
 This event hastened the decision on the construction of a new building for the Library.
-A new building was laid.

-In 1910, a government estimate was approved for the construction of a new building for the Library, designed by architect R.R.
-Marfeld.
+In 1910, a government estimate was approved for the construction of a new building for the Library.
 It was completed in 1914, but due to the outbreak of the First World War, the development of the new building was impossible, since it was transferred to the Ministry of War, which housed the 166th Consolidated Evacuation Hospital in it.
 The Library moved from the old building on Universitetskaya Embankment to the new building on Birzhevaya Line, Building 1 in 1922–1924.

-The Academy of Sciences and its library are widely known, the high scientific authority of its leadership, as well as the personal acquaintance of the indispensable secretary of the Academy Sergey Oldenburg with Vladimir Lenin, whose older brother, Alexander, he studied at the University at the same time, created the preconditions for the Library to receive its building from the War Ministry and become a reliable repository of archives in the chaos and devastation in Petrograd during the revolution and civil war. and book funds.

 By 1919, there were fifteen libraries of academic institutions in Petrograd, adjacent to the Central Library, with a total number of books in 220 thousand volumes.Together with the Central Library (CB), they formed a single library fund of the Academy of Sciences.